 Many health conditions can cause autonomic neuropathy.
 It can also be a side effect of treatments for other diseases, such as cancer.
 Some common causes of autonomic neuropathy include:

-- Abnormal protein buildup in organs (amyloidosis), which affects the organs and the nervous system.
+- Irregular protein buildup in organs (amyloidosis), which affects the organs and the nervous system.

-- Certain medications, including some drugs used in cancer chemotherapy.
+- Certain medications, including some drugs used in cancer treatment (chemotherapy).

-- Inherited disorders.
-Certain hereditary disorders can cause autonomic neuropathy.
+- Certain inherited disorders also can cause autonomic neuropathy.

 Factors that might increase your risk of autonomic neuropathy include: